survivejs/react-book/manuscript/getting_started/02_implementing_notes.md

 ![Notes with a plus](images/react_05.png)

-We are still missing two crucial features: editing and deletion.
+We are still missing two crucial features: editing and deleting notes.
 It's a good time to focus on those next.
+Let's do deleting first and handle editing after that.

 T> If we were operating with a back-end, we would trigger a query here and capture the id from the response.
 For now it's enough to just generate an entry and a custom id.